arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ![Turtlesim Control with Second Terminal](assets/x8-ros2-cmd-turtlesim-control-env.gif)

-Now, you can control the turtle using ROS2 topics.
+Now, you can control the turtle using ROS 2 topics.
 The `turtlesim` node subscribes to velocity commands on the `/turtle1/cmd_vel` topic.
 You have different options for controlling the turtle's movement.

 For continuous circular movement, publish velocity commands that combine linear and angular velocities: